bitExpert/disco/Upgrade.md

 ## BC BREAK: Rasing minimum PHP version to 7.2

 With the 0.10.0 release of Disco support for PHP 7.1 is dropped.
 Disco will only work in PHP 7.2 environments.
+In addition to that, return type hints were added, thus if you are extending Disco or implementing provided interfaces, you need to adapt those changes.

 # Upgrade to Disco 0.9.0